bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 It is also often useful to limit the number of elements that can be drawn, e.g. when specifying a specific number of regions of interest.
-Using the ``num_objects`` property we can set such a limit, ensuring that when it is reached the least recently drawn box is removed and replaced with a new one.
+Using the ``num_objects`` property we can ensure that once the limit has been reached the oldest box will be popped off the queue to make space for the new box being added.

 .. raw:: html